ac1ra/NUC7i3BNH-Hackintosh/README.md

 #### Installation

 Creating USB and installing using Clover UEFI works on the NUC7i3BNH.
 Make USB flash with GPT parition for Clover UEFI.

 Terminal:

 * (USB - GPT, one parition)
 > diskutil list
-- EFI will be created automatically
+- EFI will be created automatically.
-- Second partition, "install_osx", HFS+J, remainder
+- Second partition, "install_osx", HFS+J, remainder.
 > diskutil partitionDisk /dev/disk1 1 GPT HFS+J "install_osx" R

 **The plist files in this guide require Clover v4658 or newer.
 For full functionality and best choice, use the latest RehabMan build.**

-Clover installer from RehabMan: https://github.com/RehabMan/Clover Download the Clover installer on sourceforge, if you want to update to new version: http://sourceforge.net/projects/cloverefiboot/
+Clover installer from RehabMan: https://github.com/RehabMan/Clover

+Download the Clover installer on sourceforge, if you want to update to new version: http://sourceforge.net/projects/cloverefiboot/

 First task is to install to the USB "Clover EFI" parition.
 For Clover UEFI, run the Clover Installer package:
-- check "Install for UEFI booting only", "Install Clover in the ESP" will automatically select
+- check "Install for UEFI booting only", "Install Clover in the ESP" will automatically select.
 - the defaults for Drivers64UEFI are recommended

 > sudo diskutil mount disk1s1 "where EFI parition on the USB"